Pittsburgh PA: Who’s Making Movies Today?

 EAT/SHOP: Enrico Biscotti

 In the Strip District, this incredible bakeshop gets raves for its signature biscotti, macaroons and bread.
 No surprise that actor Scott Bao (Chachi) learned to bake bread here for his movie The Bread, My Sweet.
 He ultimately loved the craft so much he’d bake off-set and give his creations away.
-You, too, can take a 3-hour bread-baking class ($85/person) or indulge in a First Friday Dinner.
+You, too, can take a 3-hour bread-baking class or indulge in a First Friday Dinner.
 Only 30 seats, so call for reservations.

 Primanti Brothers, Pittsburgh